concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

     + Very powerful.
     + Have access to lifecycle methods and `this.state`.
 - **The bad:**
-    + Can easily become over complicated, too big, or unweildly.
+    + Can easily become over complicated, too big, or unwieldy.
     + `this.state` is the source of many bugs.
-Better to handle data in the redux module in most cases.
+Better to handle data in the Redux module in most cases.

 ---